isabella232/pmp-support-site/docs/developers/030_data_format.md

 # Collection.doc+JSON

-Aside from authentication, the responses of the PMP API are exclusively of the media type `Collection.doc+JSON`.
-For a real example, go check out the [PMP home document](https://api.pmp.io).
+Aside from authentication, PMP API responses are exclusively of the media type `Collection.doc+JSON`.
+For a real example, check out the [PMP home document](https://api.pmp.io).
 But it is basically a JSON object with the following top-level structure:

 ```json
 {